medvedevgroup/varmatch/README.md

 use `-h/--help` for detailed help message.

+# Results of VarMatch

+### varmatch (.match) file
+You can file varmatch files in VarMatch output directory, filename is in the format of query`x`.`u`\_`m`\_`s`.match

+  `x` is the id of queries.
+  `u` is the value of parameter `-u`, `--score_unit` `m` is the value of parameter `-m`, `--match_mode` `s` is the value of parameter `-s`, `--score_scheme`

+For instance, if you use one query VCF file and use `-f` parameter, there is query1.0_0_0.match in your output file.

+varmatch file contains the information of matched VCF entries from baseline and query VCF file.

+Lines in varmatch file started with `#` are comment lines.
+The first two lines of .match file starts with `###`:

+>`###VCF1` is the baseline VCF filename

+>`###VCF2` is the query VCF filename

+varmatch files contains at least 9 columns:

+  1. `CHROM` column represents chromosome ID
+  2. `POS` column represents genome position on reference genome sequence
+  3. `REF` column represents reference allele
+  4. `ALT` column represents alternative alleles, multiple alleles are separated by `/`
+  5. `VCF1` column represents variants from baseline.
+If it is a direct match, this column is `.`.
+If it is not a direct match, this column contains variants separated by `;`.
+Each variant contains three information: reference genome position, reference allele, alternative alleles.
+  6. `VCF2` column represents variants from query.
+If it is a direct match, this column is `.`.
+  7. `PHASE1` column represents phasing information of variants from baseline.
+If it is a direct match, this column is `.`.
+  8. `PHASE2` column represents phasing information of variants from query.
+If it is a direct match, this column is `.`.
+  9. `SCORE` columns represents the total score of variants from baseline and query.

+The meaning of each line in varmatch file:

+> variants in `VCF1` column is equivalent to variants in `VCF2` column.
+If applying them separately on `REF` sequence, which is a substring of reference genome sequence starts at position `POS` of chromosome `CHROM`, can get the same donor sequences in `ALT` column.
+The phasing information of variants in `VCF1` and `VCF2` are separately in `PHASE1` and `PHASE2`.

+### .stat file

+It contains some statistical information.

 # Contact

 chensun@cse.psu.edu

 You also can report bugs or suggest features using issue tracker at GitHub [https://github.com/medvedevgroup/varmatch](https://github.com/medvedevgroup/varmatch)